 The operator skills component is an educational and training activity conducted by adult 4-H volunteers.
-A parent or guardian is encouraged to be present when their child is operating a lawn and garden tractor.
-The adult 4-H volunteer has the authority to deny a child the opportunity to participate in the operator skills option when it is deemed a child is unable to safely operate a lawn and garden tractor due to size, weight, or any other reason that could place the child and /or others in harm.
+A parent or guardian is encouraged to be present when their child is operating a zero-turn mower.
+The adult 4-H volunteer has the authority to deny a child the opportunity to participate in the operator skills option when it is deemed a child is unable to safely operate a zero-turn mower due to size, weight, or any other reason that could place the child and /or others in harm.